Wilcza: +48 606 909 009

 • parallel implementation of functional pelvic floor training

-In many cases, the first effects are noticeable after 2–3 sessions, but lasting improvement requires systematic work.
+In many cases, the first effects are felt after 2–3 sessions; however, lasting improvement requires systematic work.

-• Full safety and hygiene – each patient uses only her own therapeutic tip
+• full hygiene and safety → each patient uses her own electrode

-In urogynecological rehabilitation, technology matters – but only when it truly supports tissue physiology and therapist work.
+In urogynecological rehabilitation, technology matters – but only when it actually supports tissue physiology and the therapist's work.
 INDIBA® ELITE NS is an advanced medical device based on the patented 448 kHz frequency, used in renowned rehabilitation and urogynecological clinics worldwide.

-In our clinic, we work with the latest generation of the INDIBA® system, meaning precise parameter control, greater biological effectiveness, and maximum therapy safety.
+In our clinic, we work with the latest generation of the INDIBA® system, which means precise control of parameters, greater biological efficiency, and maximum safety of the therapy.

 Why does this matter in pelvic floor rehabilitation?